caneroncu/openvpn-install-script/README.md

 # openvpn-install-script

-OpenVPN instal script for **Debian, Ubuntu, Fedora, CentOS, Arch Linux, Oracle Linux, Rocky Linux and AlmaLinux.**
+OpenVPN install script for **Debian, Ubuntu, Fedora, CentOS, Arch Linux, Oracle Linux, Rocky Linux and AlmaLinux.**

-This script will install OpenVPN to your own secure VPN server in just a few seconds. **(2 different person can use OpenVPN **simultaneously** for free)**
+This script will install OpenVPN to your own secure VPN server in just a few seconds.
+**(2 different person can use OpenVPN **simultaneously** for free)**

 ## Usage